justinlee0777/prospero/README.md

 `NewlineTransformer` adds a certain number of newlines between paragraphs.
 (I personally use this for essays - think Medium.)

+Both are stateful, so do not reuse them across books; please create new instances.

 ### Limitations

 `canvas` is not thread-safe (https://github.com/Automattic/node-canvas/issues/2019).
 Therefore, only one `Pages` instance can work at a time, if you are working on the server.